Omikhleia/markdown.sile/examples/sile-and-markdown.md

 \include[src=somefile.md]
 ```

-Including raw Markdown content from within a SILE document is also possible:
+Embedding raw Markdown content from within a SILE document is also possible:

 ```
 \begin[type=markdown]{raw}